Who is subject to the Freedom of Information Law?

 How do I make a request?

 Simply write your request and mail it or email to the “records access officer” at the agency where the records are maintained.
-Here is a sample request and here is another sample request made via email.
+Here is a sample request made via email.

 Can I make a request via email?